-As Giving What We Can has grown and changed as an organization, we recognize that our work has sometimes fallen short of the standards we have for ourselves.
+As Giving What We Can has grown and changed as an organisation, we recognise that our work has sometimes fallen short of the standards we have for ourselves.
 We believe we have made significant strides toward our current goals of professionalism, collaboration, and excellent implementation of our projects.
 But we also want to give context on some of our mistakes, both resolved and unresolved.
-Here are some reasons why:

 This is not an exhaustive list of every problem with our work.
 It mostly covers mistakes we made that affected outside stakeholders.
 We don't list all the ways our projects were inefficient or suboptimal.
-This page includes mistakes made between 2016 and 2020 when Giving What We Can was functioning as a part of The Centre For Effective Altruism's core operations.
+This page includes mistakes made between 2016 and 2020 when Giving What We Can was functioning as a part of the Centre For Effective Altruism's core operations.

 Please contact us if you know of other items that should be listed here, or other ways we could improve.

-Last updated: July 2021
+Last updated: April 2023.

 How we fell short: We encouraged student groups to run pledge drives which sometimes resulted in people taking the Pledge at a young age without being encouraged to seriously think it through as a long-term commitment.
 Some of our communications also presented the Pledge as something to be taken quickly rather than carefully considered.

-How we fell short: Our communications about Giving What We Can did not always make some points clear (for example, whether the Pledge is completely binding regardless of personal circumstances, or whether you can end your pledge.)
+How we fell short: Our communications about Giving What We Can did not always make some points clear (for example, whether the Pledge is completely binding regardless of personal circumstances, or whether you can end your Pledge.)
 This resulted in confusion in the community.